YaoYinYing/RosettaPy/README.md

 `RosettaPy` is a Python module designed to locate Rosetta biomolecular modeling suite binaries that follow a specific naming pattern and execute Rosetta in command line.
 The module includes:

-### Building Blocks provided by `RosettaPy`
+### Building Blocks Provided by `RosettaPy`

-- An object-oriented `RosettaFinder` class to search for binaries.
+- A `RosettaFinder` class to search for binaries.
 - A `RosettaBinary` dataclass to represent the binary and its attributes.
 - A `RosettaCmdTask` dataclass to represent a single Rosetta run task.
-- A `RosettaContainer` dataclass to wrap runs into Rosetta Containers.
+- A `RosettaContainer` dataclass to wrap runs into Rosetta Containers and handle file system mounts.
 - A `MPI_node` dataclass to manage MPI resourses. _Not Seriously Tested_
-- A `RosettaRepoManager` dataclass to fetch necessary directories and files, and setup as an environment variable.
-- A shortcut method `partial_clone` to handle repository clonings and setups.
+- A `RosettaRepoManager` dataclass to fetch necessary directories and files, and setup as an environment variable, together with shortcut method `partial_clone` to handle repository clonings and setups.
-  > [!NOTE]
-  > _Before run this tool, please **DO** make sure that you have abtained the correct license from Rosetta Commons._
-  > _For more details, please see this [page](https://rosettacommons.org/software/download/)._
 - A command-line wrapper dataclass `Rosetta` for handling Rosetta runs.
 - A `RosettaScriptsVariableGroup` dataclass to represent Rosetta scripts variables.
 - A general and simplified result analyzer `RosettaEnergyUnitAnalyser` to read and interpret Rosetta output score files.